 While circumstances beyond our control prevented our gathering, I was interested in gaining insight from my peers this year at SAE Aerotech.
 I ask that you comment below to share your thoughts on the future of aerospace and what you feel will drive innovation.

-I know I’ve covered a lot in the blog.
-If you need more information or have a specific need in mind, I suggest you visit our Aerospace and Defense website.
+Finally, if you need more information or have a specific need in mind, I suggest you visit our Aerospace and Defense website.